LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

         m => Console.WriteLine($"Received {m} on thread: {Environment.CurrentManagedThreadId}"));
 ```

 Let's follow exactly what happens here.
-First, assume that this code is just running normally—perhaps inside the `Main` entry point of a program.
-When this code calls `Subscribe` on the `IObservable<int>` returned by `SelectMany`, that will in turn will call `Subscribe` on the `IObservable<int>` returned by `Observable.Range`, which will in turn schedule a work item for the generation of the first value in the range (`1`).
+First, assume that this code is just running normally and not in any unusual context—perhaps inside the `Main` entry point of a program.
+When this code calls `Subscribe` on the `IObservable<int>` returned by `SelectMany`, that will in turn will call `Subscribe` on the `IObservable<int>` returned by the first `Observable.Range`, which will in turn schedule a work item for the generation of the first value in the range (`1`).

 The `Range` operator uses the `CurrentThreadScheduler` by default, and that will ask itself "Am I already in the middle of handling some work item on this thread?"
 In this case the answer will be no, so it will run the work item immediately (before returning from the `Schedule` call made by the `Range` operator).
 The `Range` operator will then produce its first value, calling `OnNext` on the `IObserver<int>` that the `SelectMany` operator provided when it subscribed to the range.